trailofbits/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

 ### Installing the new packs

-Once you have initialized the new query pack, added dependencies and some sample query, you need to run `codeql pack install` in every directory that has a qlpack.yml file (including folders with test).
+Once you have initialized the new query pack, added dependencies and some sample queries, you need to run `codeql pack install` in every directory that has a qlpack.yml file (including folders with test).

 Then, inform the codeql CLI about your new queries by creating `~/.config/codeql/config` file with the following content: